 - Future Date (Event Dates): When creating an Event Definition, a study designer can indicate that future dates aren’t allowed.
 Vault can then create a system query on any Event Date that is later than the current date when entered.

 - Out of Window (Event Dates): When creating an Event Definition, a study designer can create a window of allowed dates for an Event.
 If configured, Vault can create a system query any time an Event Date falls outside of this window.

 Note that Vault does not create queries on disabled Items.

-Clinical programmers can define additional data validation rules in Studio.
+Study designers can define additional data validation rules in Studio.
 Based on those rules, Vault EDC can create additional system-generated queries.

 If you have the View Query Rules permission, and you are able to access the EDC Tools area, you can view a list of all data validation rules for queries in EDC Tools > Query Rules.